smorrrs/Shadow-Tactics-Resources/any%_routes.md

 ## Kage-sama's Camp
-* Prep mouse position to move Hayato to nearest ledge
+* Prep mouse position to move Hayato to nearest ledge (precise)
 * Skip cutscene when it begins to pan away from fake Kage
 * Move Hayato to ledge and schedule jump
 * Click minimap to Kage's camp